-A review of bacterial analysis of water samples (168 during the past seven years), shows there have never been two consecutive bad samples.
-The last the second second detailed chemical analysis was done in 1980.
-All primary drinking-water regulations were met.
+A review of bacterial analysis of water samples (242 during the past ten years), shows there have never been two consecutive bad samples.
+The last detailed chemical analysis was done in 1984, All primary drinking-water regulations were met.

 The monument's sewer system was rehabilitated in 1976.
 A failing leach field was replaced with a new evapotranspiration system.
 A single 3,800 liter septic tank was not able to handle the entire system, so an abandoned 12,000 liter septic tank was rehabilitated and placed back in service.